 Slips, trips and falls on the same level might not seem like a major issue.
 You don't have that far to fall.
-Apart from the obvious embarrassment if other people are watching, where's the harm?
+So apart from the obvious embarrassment if other people are watching - where's the harm?

 Slips can be caused by a variety of things, not just the obvious spillages.
 Let's look at some common examples you might find in your workplace.

 Wet floors can be caused by a variety of things.
 Spillages are an obvious culprit.
 Cleaning activities can also create wet floor surfaces.

 When it's raining outside, entrance areas can become wet as rain travels in from people's shoes and clothing.

 Poorly maintained buildings may also leak and let rain and wet weather conditions in from the outside.

 Glossy, polished floor tiles can be a slip hazard if they are used in an unsuitable place, like a bathroom or entrance, where the floor may become wet.

 If footwear with smooth soles, or socks are worn, the flooring may be slippy even in dry conditions.